Best online physics courses 2024: Learn physics at home from expert tutors

 (Image credit: Tzido via Getty Images)

-Whether you’re a student wanting to get clarity on more complex areas of physics, or you want to learn from renowned professors and scientists at the top of their respective fields, these are the best online physics courses you can have at your fingertips.
+Whether you’re a student wanting to get clarity on more complex areas of physics, or you want to learn from renowned professors and scientists at the top of their respective fields, an online physics course could be ideal.
 Pair this with the best physics books and you’ll be swimming in knowledge!

 How Things Work: An Introduction to Physics.
 University of Virginia via Coursera.